Lisa Goldstein (rabbi)

-Lisa L. Goldstein (born 9 October 1965) is an American Reform rabbi and, from 2011 to 2019, was the executive director of the Institute for Jewish Spirituality, an organisation based in New York City.
+Lisa Laura Goldstein (born 9 October 1965) is an American Reform rabbi and, from 2011 to 2019, was the executive director of the Institute for Jewish Spirituality, an organization based in New York City.
 She was previously Executive Director of Hillel of San Diego.

 Biography

-Lisa Laura Goldstein was born on 9 October 1965 in Pasadena, California.
+Goldstein was born on 9 October 1965 in Pasadena, California.
 She was the first of three children of celebrated astronomer Richard Goldstein and Ruth Goldstein and was raised in California.
 Her mother, Ruth, is the daughter of the celebrated paleoecologist Heinz A. Lowenstam and a great-niece of Spandau Synagogue's rabbi Arthur Lowenstamm.